grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

 Now, imagine we need to test it -- how do we do that?
-I can already see you shake your head and say: “Let's just create this database, invoke this method and see if the record is added properly".
+I can already see you shake your head and say: "Let's just create this database, invoke this method and see if the record is added properly".
 Then, the first test would look like this:

 ```csharp
 [Fact]